google/cluster-insight/README.md

   `cd ./cluster-insight/install; ./gcp-project-setup.sh PROJECT_ID`.
   The script will fetch the latest version of the Cluster-Insight container from Docker Hub.
-  The script will print "SCRIPT ALL DONE" if it completed the operation sucessfully.
+  The script will print "SCRIPT ALL DONE" if it completed sucessfully.
 * Note: the installation script may take up to a minute per node in case that the Cluster-Insight or its libraries are not pre-loaded on the node.
 Also, creating the firewall rule may take up to a minute.